kali-linex/linex/Documentation/powerpc/bootwrapper.rst

 How it is built
 ---------------
-arch/powerpc is designed to support multiplatform kernels, which means that a single vmlinux image can be booted on many different target boards.
+arch/powerpc is designed to support multiplatform kernels, which means that a single vmlinex image can be booted on many different target boards.
 It also means that the boot wrapper must be able to wrap for many kinds of images on a single build.
 The design decision was made to not use any conditional compilation code (#ifdef, etc) in the boot wrapper source code.